Doogie2000/Doogie2000.github.io/index.md

+# Fish 12/14/18

+This week we've begun to work on a raspberry pi project that will involve using classes, functions, lists, and a few new coding tricks.
+This project will feature an aquarium like display where we can feed fish, an possibly integrate a fight alien mode.
+This will be a fun challenge and will be really cool.
+Our next task will be to make the fish move about in a "random" way.
+Hope all goes well.

+---

 # Go_Fish and Exception 12/7/18

 This week we learned how to code the game of Go Fish with classes and functions.
 This proved to be a challenge especially since there are some interesting rules to go fish.
 I overall enjoy this class and the direct challenges that it poses.
 We also covered exceptions, which are error messages.